-PLEASE submit your slides by the deadline, so I can get feedback to you in time for you to make necessary changes to your final version, which will be presented in class on November 3.
+PLEASE submit your slides by the deadline, so I can get feedback to you in time for you to make necessary changes to your final version, which will be presented in class on November 1.

-Due: Friday, October 20, 9:00 p.m.
+Due: Friday.
+October 25.
+9:00 p.m.
 Upload your assignment to my.physics.
-Assignments submitted after the deadline will have points deducted, and you may leave inadequate time to make necessary changes, which will adversely affect your grade for HW #9, too.
+Assignments submitted after the deadline will have points deducted.
+Late assignments will also mean that you will receive late feedback, possibly giving you inadequate time to make necessary changes, which will adversely affect your grade for HW #9, too.
 This assignment is eligible for rewrite points.

-Total-100 points; 50 points for the quality of your slides, and 50 points for the quality of yournotes pages.
+Total-100 points; 50 points for the quality of your slides, and 50 points for the quality of your notes pages.
 (Don't forget to complete the "notes"!)

-If you use something other than PowerPoint, make a PDF version of the slides so they can be shown on the AV equipment in Room 158.
-(For you MS haters, just get over it; about 90% of the AV equipment you'll find at conferences are set up for PPT files.)
+If you use something other than PowerPoint, make a PDF version of the slides, including notes pages, so they can be shown on the AV equipment in the Loomis classrooms.
+(For you MS haters, just get over yourselves; about 90% of the AV equipment you'll find at conferences is set up for PPT files.)

-If you do not have PPT on your computer, you can get a free copy from the university's webstore (https://web-store.illinois.edu/shop/product.aspx?zpid=2816).
+If you do not have PPT on your computer, you can get a free copy from the university's webstore (https://webstore.illinois.edu/shop/product.aspx?zpid=2816).